John-Yumul/Quiz-Quest/README.md

  <p> Quiz Quest is a school life RPG! </p>
 ![image](https://github.com/John-Yumul/Quiz-Quest/assets/120115162/ea664a50-6a3f-49b9-976d-50f90d38c842) Insert image here

-<p> You've graduated senior high school and have wondered what's next?
+<p> You've graduated senior high school and wonder 'What's next?'🤔.
 Do you want to be an Engineer?
 Computer Scientist?
-Architect? the choice is yours! </p>
+Architect?
+The choice is yours!😎 </p>
-<p> Here at Batangas State University - THE NATIONAL Engineering University, we transform you into the professional you want to be </p>
+<p> Here at Batangas State University - The National Engineering University 😱, we equip you with the skills to be the professional you want to be. 😇🤗</p>
-<p> Armed with , you set out to be the best student you can be</p>
+<p> With the campus at your fingertips, you'll have access to endless possibilities and unleash your fullest potential 🔥</p>

 <a name="--purpose"></a>